jgpestana/software-bounty-program/Readme-new-draft.md

 Reference video: https://www.youtube.com/watch?v=YU_HqeML3-w
 Spreadsheet view link: https://docs.google.com/spreadsheets/d/12EIEfwvLflUu2h81ZSQnwg-OwqC752bxXO8XnC8bEQU/edit?usp=sharing

 2.	**GUI/UX:** Here we design the user interfaces and user's experience.
-The deliverables expected are: mockups and graphic design of every single screen of the app.
+The deliverables expected are: Mockups and graphic design of every single screen of the app.

 3.	**Fermat Analysis:** Here we identify Fermat components and their workflows.
 Also Platforms and there relationships.
-The deliverables expected are: platforms, layers, components and workflows uploaded to fermat.org.
+The deliverables expected are: Platforms, layers, components and workflows uploaded to fermat.org.

 4.	**Implementation:** Here we write the code, write unit tests, write documentation, integrate the components, and do integration testing.
 The deliverables expected are: working solution ready for alpha stage.